chibui191/bitcoin_volatility_forecasting/README.md

 Volatility does **not** measure the direction of price changes of a financial instrument, merely its dispersions over a certain period of time.
 High volatility is associated with higher risk, and low volatility lower risk.
 There're 2 main types of Volatility:

-- **Historical Volatility** (HV) or **Realized Volatility** is the actual volatility demonstrated by the underlying asset over a period of time.
+- **Historical Volatility** or **Realized Volatility** (RV) is the actual volatility demonstrated by the underlying asset over a period of time.
 Realized Volatility is commonly calculated as the standard deviation of price returns, which is the dollar change in price as a percentage of previous day's price.
 - **Implied volatility** (IV), on the other hand, is the level of volatility of the underlying that is implied by the current option price.

 (The main focus of this project is **NOT Implied Volatility**, which can be derived from option pricing models such as the Black Scholes Model).